Top blogging tools to make your life easier

 This is my most used piece of blogging tech, particularly while we are travelling.
 It’s what I use to jot down ideas, make videos, take pictures, do research and manage my social media when I’m not at my desk.

-I have a terrible habit of dropping my iPhones so when I bought the iPhone X* in October last year I also got an Otterbox phone protector*.
+I have a terrible habit of dropping my iPhones so when I bought the iPhone I also got an Otterbox phone protector.
 It’s doing a great job so far.

 iMac